nrvcf/nrvcf.github.io/resources/articles/_posts/2012-01-04-why_do_we_organize_the_service_the_way_we_do.md

 Paul wrote, "I urge that supplications, prayers, intercessions, and thanksgivings be made for all people, for kings and all who are in high positions, that we may lead a peaceful and quiet life, godly and dignified in every way" (1 Tim.
 2:1-2).
 We follow this instruction by praying for those who rule over us, as well as for our brothers and sisters across the globe.

 The Preaching of God's Word-
-At Ekklesia we preach expositionally.
+At New River Valley Christian Fellowship we preach expositionally.
 This means that each message seeks to declare the point of a particular Biblical passage and reflect on its application to our modern situation.

 Rather than offer sermons such as "Top 5 Ways to Experience Success in Life," which are rarely very helpful, we simply let God speak through His Word anticipating that He will minister to our hearts and minds in ways that we could not hope to summarize in 3 or 5 point ditties.